-If you have a way with words and are good at writing, there are plenty of online travel magazines like Matador and BootsNAll that will pay for your writing.
-You can also make money as a copywriter writing articles, press releases and web content.
+If you have a way with words, there are plenty of online travel magazines like Matador that will pay for your writing.
+You can also make money as a copywriter writing articles, press releases, and web content.
 Freelance websites like People Per Hour or Freelancer.com are a good place to start looking.

 Travel blogging is one option to make money online, but it’s hard work and you won’t make money overnight.
 Buy yourself a domain name, set up Wordpress, choose a nice theme, then begin publishing quality articles that people want to read.
 Market your blog through social media sites and network with other travel bloggers out there.

-Of course there’s no exact recipe for success, but once you’ve built traffic you can make money through google ads, affiliate schemes and private advertisers.
+Of course there’s no exact recipe for success, but once you’ve built traffic you can make money through google ads, affiliate programs, and private advertisers.
 You may be surprised to hear that World Nomads has it's own affiliate program where we pay a referral fee for any sales you refer to us from your own custom affiliate link.
-It's easy to join and you can find more information here: partner.worldnomads.com.
+It's easy to join.

-There are plenty of ebooks and websites out there telling you how to make money blogging, but to start, check out Online Passive Income 101
+There are plenty of ebooks and websites out there telling you how to make money blogging, but to start, check out this Nerdwallet article.

-The wonderful thing about travel is that there are so many photo opportunities of landmarks, people, food and scenery.
+One of the best things about travel is that it offers so many photo opportunities: landmarks, wildlife, people, food, and scenery.

-If you’re a budding photographer and have the ability to capture stunning photos, then you can make money by selling your photos to publications.
-You can also make money by selling images on stock photography websites like iStock or Shutterstock.
+If you’re a budding photographer and have the ability to capture stunning photos, then you can make money by selling your photos to publications or by selling images on stock photography websites like iStock or Shutterstock.

 The brilliant thing about having a job that’s centered around the internet is that you can do the work from anywhere in the world, as long as you have a laptop and Wi-Fi connection.
 Everybody needs a website these days.
-You can make money by offering to make websites for bars, restaurants, villa rentals, surf camps...wherever you go you’ll meet people in need of a website or logo.
+You can make money by offering to make websites or logos for bars, restaurants, villa rentals, surf camps... wherever you go you’ll meet people in need of a designer.
 Travel with business cards in your pocket and network with people in the place you’re staying.
 Look at job boards on freelance websites and check out sites like craigslist.